 06.04 Regional and Office Comments .
 Drafts of new or substantially revised inspection program documents must be sent for review and comment to offices that will be affected by the changes.
 Documents that will have an effect on more than one office, i.e., NRO, NMSS, FSME and NSIR, need to be routed through the appropriate IM Coordinators to ensure affected divisions and regions have had the opportunity to comment on the document.
 IM Coordinators in NRO, NMSS, FSME, and NSIR should follow the appropriate internal office guidance (e.g., Office Instruction OVRST-102 for NRR, P&P Letter 1-76 for NMSS, and P&P Letter 6-8 for FSME).
 Each office’s IM Coordinator shall ensure comments from regional offices and other internal stakeholders of the document have been obtained according to the applicable office guidance.
 It is the responsibility of the originating office to obtain comments, perform comment resolution, and create a comment resolution summary page for each document.

 The purpose of the commenting period is to resolve issues specific to the proposed change to the document.
 Comments outside the scope of the proposed change are not appropriate for this process and should be submitted using the processes described in subsection 05.06 of this IMC.
+(The review and comment period is normally 30 days.
+If additional time is needed for the review, a request for an extension should be provided to the technical lead and Inspection Manual Coordinator via e-mail.)

 Comments from the regions are important because the regions implement the inspection programs.
 However, requests for their comments must be controlled so they do not become burdensome on their workload.
 Minor, non-substantive changes do not need to be sent to the regions for comment.
 In those cases, the comment resolution column of the revision history page is marked N/A (see subsection 06.06 of this IMC).
 Determine if a document must be sent to the region by answering the following questions: